LaneSawyerT/charlixcx-merch/README.md

 -   Code Institute for Boutique Ado walk through project and automated testing course material.
 Used the videos quite bit to get me started.
 -   My mentor Matthew Rudge for his time and feedback.
 -   The slack community.
+-   Friends who tested the website and let me know when errors occured.